meltyourface/blank/posts/Power-of-imagination/Initiation-Ritual-for-the-Order-of-Imaginative-Flame/index.md

 ## Initiation Ritual of the Order of the Imaginative Flame

-Objective: To attune initiates' minds to the power of their imagination and provide a foundation for personal growth and development within the Order.
+**Objective**: To attune initiates' minds to the power of their imagination and provide a foundation for personal growth and development within the Order.

-Preparation:
+**Preparation**:

 1. Choose an isolated location, preferably a naturally enclosed space with the presence of the four elements—Earth (stones), Water (a stream or body of water), Air (open sky in the space), and Fire (a natural, controlled fire).